-My neuroticism to be as entirely self-made as possible, combined with my developed hatred of multiword usernames and general avoidance of having an internet pseudonym tied to a specific piece of media, led me to the narcissistic conclusion that the only username I would ever be satisfied with would be some sort of word/name I created myself.
+My neuroticism to be as entirely self-made as possible, combined with my developed hatred of multiword usernames (for myself!) and general avoidance of having an internet pseudonym tied to a specific piece of media, led me to the narcissistic conclusion that the only username I would ever be satisfied with would be some sort of word/name I created myself.
 Since my first internet pseudonym was a joke (prior to my self-awareness that it was also a play on a slur), yet largely tied to me, I wanted to create a username that had a similar effect: short, bizarre, phonetically simple, in a memorable collection of letters.

 It took me a while to come up with this, as you might assume.

 And like many other things I make, it represents that I want to create things for myself, and from myself.
 Though I, like general existence, am not without influence from others, my desires lie in self-indulgence and fulfillment — things that I can feel proud of myself for making, more than anything.